mtumilowicz/solidity-basics-event-ticketing-app-workshop/README.txt

         * example
             * `address` -> `0x0000000000000000000000000000000000000000`
             * enums -> assigned the first value (index 0)
-    * Solidity generates a getter function for public state variables
 1. memory
     * works similarly to the memory of a computer, more specifically, the RAM (Random Access Memory)
         * idea of RAM is that information can be read and stored in specific places